neskoc/mqtt_arrowhead/doc/installation.md

 ### Removing AH cloud

 If you by any reason need to remove/reinstall AH cloud use the following command
-`sudo apt install ~/Downloads/arrowhead-*.deb`
+`sudo apt purge arrowhead-core-common`

-I've so far done reinstallation 2 times and I'm just preparing myself for the third one.
+I've so far done reinstallation 2 times and I'm just doing it for the third time.
 This time I'll be using same password for every part of the system (and make it simple for troubleshooting).

 ### Location of the system settings